DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-11-starting-the-manage-service-on-govuk.md

 The start page is not indexed by search engines, so users find it using browser bookmarks or by opening emails sent by the service.

-We’ll start the service on the main gov.uk domain so that:

-- it’s easier for users to find
+We’ll start the service on the main gov.uk domain so that it’s easier for users to find.

-- we meet government standards, which say that [all public-facing services must have a starting point on GOV.UK](https://www.gov.uk/service-manual/service-assessments/get-your-service-on-govuk)
+This will also mean that we’re following the approach set out in the government Service Standard, which says that [all public-facing services must have a starting point on GOV.UK](https://www.gov.uk/service-manual/service-assessments/get-your-service-on-govuk).

 ## What we did